 LGBTQ Immigrant Rights History

 Not long ago, LGBTQ immigrant rights in the United States were non-existent.
 In fact, being gay was treated as a ground of inadmissibility.
 If you were known to be gay, lesbian, bisexual or transgender, you most likely would not be admitted to the United States as an immigrant.
 In fact, the Immigration and Nationality Act of 1951 considered being LGBTQ a “mental defect.”
 Later, the language changed to call it a “deviation.”
-Immigration policy still considered it a medical reason to disqualify immigrants to the U.S.
+Immigration policy still considered it a medical reason to disqualify immigrants to the U.S. Much has changed.

 The Carter administration passed the Refugee Act of 1980.
 Thanks to this law, things started to change.
 The way that this law defined "refugee" opened the door for LGBTQ people to apply for protected status.
 This law defined a refugee as “someone outside of their home country unable or unwilling to avail themselves of the protection of that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in social group, or political opinion.”
 After that, many Supreme Court cases have said that being LGBTQ is “membership in a social group,” which gave people asylum on that basis.